AidaCPL/INFOSCI301_Final_Project/Data/README.md

 ## **Integration Plan**
 1. **Claim Validation**:
    - Use **Climate-FEVER** as the primary dataset for validating environmental misinformation claims.
-   - Compare its annotations with **FakeNewsNet's** PolitiFact subset to analyze overlapping patterns in fake news narratives.

 2. **Social Context Analysis**:
-   - Integrate **FakeNewsNet's** social context features (if available) to study user interactions with misinformation.
    - Use engagement and behavioral metrics from the "Understanding and Combating Misinformation Across 16 Countries" dataset to enrich the analysis.

 3. **Visualization**:
    - Combine claim-evidence pairs from Climate-FEVER with user behavior data to create visual dashboards highlighting cultural and contextual variations in misinformation.

 4. **Cultural and Regional Analysis**:
-   - Leverage demographic and engagement data from the global misinformation dataset to contextualize findings from Climate-FEVER and FakeNewsNet.
+   - Leverage demographic and engagement data from the global misinformation dataset to contextualize findings from Climate-FEVER.

 ---
 By combining these datasets, this project will generate comprehensive insights into the spread and perception of misinformation, particularly in the environmental domain.

 ### **Dataset Roles in The Research**

 ### **Enhanced Dataset Description**

-1. **FakeNewsNet**:
-   - **Strengths**:
-     - Offers a multi-domain perspective with political and entertainment news, annotated for misinformation.
-     - Includes social context (engagement data such as retweets, replies, and likes) and metadata (user profiles, timestamps, etc.).
-   - **Contribution**:
-     - Provides insights into user engagement and the mechanisms of misinformation spread on social media, which can be adapted to study environmental misinformation.
-     - Helps model the social dynamics that drive the dissemination of misinformation across topics.

-2. **Climate-FEVER**:
+1. **Climate-FEVER**:
    - **Strengths**:
      - Focuses specifically on climate-related claims, with evidence annotations (SUPPORTS, REFUTES, NOT_ENOUGH_INFO).
      - Enriched with real-world claims, making it highly relevant for analyzing environmental misinformation narratives.